Speter011/Programming-fundementals/Symbol-table-command-line-app/code/README.md

+## Symbol table cmd application
-This application analyses c++ source code and outputs:
+This application analyses c source code and outputs:
 - number of variables, listing their primitive types
 - functions and their primitive types
 - the number of `if` statements